pinax/django-announcements/README.md

 then enable permission `"announcements.can_manage"` for these managers.

-Lastly add `pinax.announcements.urls` to your project urlpatterns:
+Add `pinax.announcements.urls` to your project urlpatterns:

 ```python
     urlpatterns = [